Learning Support Assistant

 Support the pupil by:

-- Undertaking the activities with individual and groups of children to ensure their safety and facilitate their physical, emotional and educational development.
+- Undertaking the activities with either individuals or groups of children to ensure their safety and facilitate their physical, emotional and educational development.

 - Carrying our pre-determined educational activities and work programmes whilst promoting independent learning.

-- Working to establish a supportive relationship with the children and parents/carers.
+- Working to establish a supportive relationship with the children and parents concerned.

-- Encouraging acceptance and inclusion of the children with special needs.
+- Encouraging acceptance and inclusion of the child with special needs.